Stacked glass payment cards with a euro symbol, Parthenon silhouette, and Greek flag

 Thessaloniki runs 10-15% cheaper: rent EUR 350-650, groceries EUR 180-270.
 Island living costs vary enormously: Mykonos and Santorini during summer rival London prices, while Naxos, Paros off-season, and smaller Cycladic islands are comparable to Thessaloniki.

-At EUR 1,200/month on Gnosis Pay with USDC funding: EUR 720/year in GNO cashback, with only EUR 108 in cashback tax (15%).
-Net: EUR 612.
-That covers 3 months of groceries from Sklavenitis or 16 months of Athens transport passes.
+At EUR 1,200/month on Gnosis Pay with USDC funding: EUR 720/year in GNO cashback.
+If the proposed 15% is later applied to rewards, that nets about EUR 612.
+Either way it covers roughly 3 months of groceries from Sklavenitis or 16 months of Athens transport passes.

 Local Payment Infrastructure